Facebook Pixel Classroom Management | Western Kentucky University

 Confront the behavior with care:

 When students do not act in accordance to the policy or syllabus guidelines in class, it is important to confront the behavior as soon as possible.
 If it becomes necessary to address a student in public, try to do so in a firm and friendly manner.
 Identify the inappropriate behavior and stay on target with your expectation.
 Explain how it is disruptive to the rest of the class, and request that it not be repeated.
-Rather than address one individual, it usually causes less embarrassment to use a general statement such as, "We are all to wear our masks while in class” or “there are too many people talking at one time, let's all get focused on the same topic."
-The student must always be treated with dignity, respect and courtesy, not only to role-model civil behavior but also to keep the situation from escalating.
+Rather than address one individual, it usually causes less embarrassment to use a general statement such as, “there are too many people talking at one time, let's all get focused on the same topic or, let's ensure we are all paying attention" Students must always be treated with dignity, respect and courtesy, not only to role-model civil behavior but also to keep the situation from escalating.

 https://www.youtube.com/watch?v=kARkOdRHaj8